-On Short Notice, Steven Humes joins Opera Roma as Vodník in Rusalka in November.
+On Short Notice, Steven Humes joined Opera Roma as Vodník in Rusalka in November.

 One of the highlights of Steven’s 2014-2015 season is his role as bass soloist in Honneger’s Jean d’Arc.
-With Academy Award winning Marrion Cotillard as Joan of Arc this semi-staged concert series conducted by Alan Gilbert and Kazuki Yamada will be performed in Monte Carlo, Paris, Toulouse and New York’s Avery Fisher Hall.
+With Academy Award winning Marion Cotillard as Joan of Arc, this semi-staged concert series conducted by Alan Gilbert and Kazuki Yamada will be performed in Monte Carlo, Paris, Toulouse and New York’s Avery Fisher Hall.

-A busy singer this season, Steven will join Thielemann in Dresden for the revival of Arabella, In Brussels, Steven also will have a role premier of Konig Karl in Schubert’s Fierrabras conducted by Ádám Fischer.
+A busy singer this season, Steven will join Thielemann in Dresden for the revival of Arabella.
+In Brussels, Steven also will have a role premiere of Konig Karl in Schubert’s Fierrabras conducted by Ádám Fischer.

 Latest News Archive